pyg-team/pytorch_geometric/docs/source/advanced/hgam.rst

 The trimming applied by HGAM is possible as the nodes of the subgraph built via sampling are ordered according to a BFS (Breadth First Search) strategy, meaning that the adjacency matrix rows and columns refer to an node ordering that starts with the seed nodes (in any order) followed by the 1-hop neighbors of the first seed node, followed by the 1-hop sampled neighbors of the second seed node and so on.
 After the 1-hop neighbors have been all listed, then the 1-hop neighbors of the first 1-hop neighbors of the first seed node will be added, and so on with the same logic for all required depths, according to the number of layers of the GNN.

-To support this trimming and implement it effectively, the neighbor loader implemntation in :pyg:`Pyg` and in :pyg_lib:`pyg-lib` has been modified in such a way that returns a set of metadata on the sampled graph that help the trimming procedure.
+To support this trimming and implement it effectively, the neighbor loader implemntation in :pyg:`Pyg` and in :pyg-lib:`pyg-lib` has been modified in such a way that returns a set of metadata on the sampled graph that help the trimming procedure.
 HGAM is currently an option that :pyg:`PyG` users are free to switch on, or leave it off (current default).

 .. note::